probcomp/BayesDB/README_JENKINS.md

         chown -R jenkins /var/lib/jenkins

+  Build again.
+It should **fail**!
+This build will take a while because the python packages are being installed in the virtualenv.

 * Build again.
 It should work!
-The first build will take a while because the python packages are being installed in the virtualenv

 #Setting up Git Commit Hook